KaiNorberg/Volund/README.md

 - Lua scripting
 - A feature-complete Entity Component system
 - Support for multiple graphics APIs for example OpenGL, DirectX and Vulcan
+- Tools for training and using deep learing/neural networks.